MohammadHosseinali/DockerTracing/README.md

 ```
 ![image](https://github.com/MohammadHosseinali/DockerTracing/assets/57370539/b02b651e-ad39-465d-a2a8-6501bf250e36)

-The graph shows the time spent in each function call and the nested calls within them.
-So let's explain what's happening:
+Based on the kernel code, let's explain what's happening:

 `br_dev_queue_push_xmit` is the entry point for the bridge device transmission.
 It checks the packet size and checksum, and then pushes the Ethernet header to the packet.
 It also calls `dev_queue_xmit` to queue the packet for the network device.
 `__dev_queue_xmit` performs some validations and adjustments on the packet, such as checking the fragmentation.
 It also invokes the `dev_hard_start_xmit` function to start which is the function that calls the device driver's `hard_start_xmit` routine to send the packet.
 In this case, the device driver is `veth`, which is a virtual Ethernet pair device, therefore, `veth_xmit` forwards the packet to the `veth` device by cloning the timestamp and calling `__dev_forward_skb`.
 It also calls `__netif_rx` to deliver the packet to the network stack of the peer device.